 What you will need:

-WARNING: Use ONLY the INJECTABLE Ivermectin NOT the “POUR ON” , as the agents for carrying the pour-on through the skin are highly toxic if ingested!
-If anyone tells you different, they do not know what they are doing!
+WARNING!
+Use ONLY the INJECTABLE Ivermectin NOT the “POUR ON”, as the agents for carrying the pour-on through the skin are highly toxic if ingested!
+If anyone tells you differently, they do not know what they are doing!
 Do not use the Horse wormer paste!

 14 or 16 Gauge needle and 3 ml syringe